Christian Yelich Player Props: Brewers vs. Rockies

-The Milwaukee Brewers, including Christian Yelich (batting .325 in his past 10 games, with three doubles, a home run, six walks and six RBI), take on starter Kyle Freeland and the Colorado Rockies at American Family Field, Tuesday at 8:10 PM ET.
+After batting .310 with three doubles, a home run, six walks and six RBI in his past 10 games, Christian Yelich and the Milwaukee Brewers take on the Colorado Rockies (who will start Chris Flexen) at 2:10 PM ET on Wednesday.

-In his most recent appearance, he had two hits (going 2-for-3) against the Rockies.
+In his most recent game he had a one-hit showing (1-for-5) against the Rockies.

 Christian Yelich Game Info & Props vs. the Rockies